|

 How Do I Enroll My Child?

-DSC provides an easy and secure sign-up procedure for enrolling in this Home Alone Children calling program.
+DSC provides an easy and secure sign-up procedure (For a quick overview, please visit the registration information web page).
 Everything can be done using our Latchkey Kids website.

 - Online Enrollment - Sign-up online using our secure website.